kilnfi/eth-validator-watcher/README.md

 Slack messages
 --------------
-If a Slack channel is specified, Slack messages are sent on following events:
+If a Slack channel is specified, the slack messages are sent according to the following events:
 - When you exited
 - When you got slashed
 - If fee recipient is specified, when you proposed a block with the wrong fee recipient